 Consumers believe in the benefits of on-device authentication

 In October 2020, the FIDO Alliance conducted a survey of consumers in the UK, Germany, France, and the USA to learn more about customer frustrations with e-commerce.
 Its findings offered revealing insight into customer willingness and readiness to adopt on-device authentication solutions.
-In fact, 66 percent of those surveyed believed that on-device authentication was quicker to use and 64 percent percent believed it was easier.
-But even more interesting for retailers was new insight into customer behavior and perception when shopping online.
-60 percent of those surveyed aborted a purchase because they could not find or remember their password, and 58 percent believe retailers who offer on-device authentication are vested in the customer experience.
+In fact, 66 per cent of those surveyed believed that on-device authentication was quicker to use and 64 per cent believed it was easier.
+But even more interesting for retailers was new insight into customer behaviour and perception when shopping online.
+60 per cent of those surveyed aborted a purchase because they could not find or remember their password, and 58 per cent believe retailers who offer on-device authentication are vested in the customer experience.